Aunt Vadge: my vagina is now drying up during stimulation

 Dear Mysteriously Dry,

-Here are some ideas as to what could be happening, but first, a quick explanation of how your juicy vagina works.
+Here are some ideas about what could be happening – but first, a quick explanation of how your juicy vagina works.

-Your vagina is naturally moist, with discharge throughout your cycle of varying qualities and quantities – discharge is typically more to do with your hormones than anything that is happening to your actual vagina.
+Your vagina is naturally moist, with discharge of varying quality and quantity across your cycle.
+Discharge is usually more about your hormones than anything happening in the vagina itself.

-You already seem to be aware of your ‘horny time of the month’ which is more than likely when you are ovulating.
-You would be wise to get a period tracker and monitor this, since when you do start to have sex, this will be really useful information in terms of when you are most fertile (and horny), and when your period is due.
+You already seem aware of your ‘horny time of the month’, which is most likely when you’re ovulating.
+It’s worth getting a period tracker to monitor this – once you do start having sex, it’s really useful for knowing when you’re most fertile (and horny), and when your period is due.

 The Bartholin‘s glands – your natural sex lube

-When you are sexually aroused, your Bartholin’s glands produce the moisture that makes you feel ‘wet’.
-These glands sit just at the side of your vaginal entrance, and the little ducts excrete this slippery fluid to make sex (or whatever) easier and smoother.
+When you’re sexually aroused, your Bartholin’s glands produce the moisture that makes you feel ‘wet’.
+They sit just to the side of the vaginal entrance, and their little ducts release a slippery fluid that makes sex (or whatever) easier and smoother.

-If one of these glands got blocked, which happens, a small cyst can develop, which you would probably be able to feel once it got big enough.
+If one of these glands gets blocked, which does happen, a small cyst can form.
+You’d probably be able to feel it once it got big enough.

-1. Think about how your boyfriend touches you and where, and see if you can figure out where the change has originated – from your vagina or from your Bartholin’s glands?
+1. Think about how and where your boyfriend touches you, and see if you can work out where the change has come from – your vagina or your Bartholin’s glands.

 2. Do you normally have a lot of discharge in your underwear?
-This could provide a clue.
+That could be a clue.

 5. Started or stopped exercising?

-8. How long has it been – weeks, months?
+8. How long has it been going on – weeks, or months?

 Hormones and your activities